 It was about fifteen minutes later that they arrived at their destination, a small wooden house painted a bright blue shade.
 A sign hanging from the extended roof of the store read Post Office.
 Its red-painted door read the same thing as did the sign at the window.

-Humming, Maria approached the door, pushed it open, and stepped forward.
-A squelching sound beneath her leather boots gave her pause.
+Humming, Maria entered the building.
+A squelching sound beneath her leather boots as soon as she stepped inside gave her pause.
 At first, she thought it was blood but then realized it wasn’t sticky enough to be that.
 She peered down and saw her reflection staring back up at her.

-The entire floor was sopping wet with puddles of water.
-No—the entire building was.
+The entire floor was flooded with water.
 It dripped down from the waterlogged counter at the back of the shop, dribbled down from the flickering v-light fixtures hanging overhead, and glistened on the peeling walls.
 By the smell of it, it was seawater.

 “An Elementalist…” Ley muttered.
 “But to cause this much damage…”